-Number Eligible Percent Membership Tested Tested Reading 620 640 Mathematics 640 650 Writing 340 350 Science 345 350
+Subject Area Number Eligible Percent Tested

+Tested Membership (Total Only)

+Reading 620 640

+Mathematics 640 650

+Writing 340 350

+Science 345 350

+Totals 1,945 1,990 98%

-Table 5 Example for Estimating the Percent Tested
+Table 5: Example for Estimating the Percent Tested

 An adjustment of the membership is included to take into account that some students in the membership have actually taken FCAT, but those scores never show up because the students may have answered too few items to generate a score or their test was invalidated due to a testing irregularity.
-Another adjustment is included for retained grade 10 students who have previously taken and passed the FCAT.
+Another adjustment is included for retained grade 10 students who have previously taken and passed the FCAT, and for retained grade 10 students who have met graduation requirements through concordant score(s) on the ACT or SAT.
 These adjustments are accomplished by either adjusting the number tested (the numerator) or the number in membership (the denominator) as appropriate.

-7. Determine Whether the Low 25% in Reading and Mathematics Made Adequate Progress
+7. Determine Whether the Low 25% in Reading and Math Made Adequate Progress gains in each subject.

-Adequate progress of the lowest performing quartile in FCAT reading and math is attained when at least 50 percent of students in the group have made annual learning gains in each subject.
 Schools that fall short of the 50-percent mark can still avoid having their grade reduced by one grade if they meet the following criteria: